 Family nurse practitioners and physician’s assistants are both non-physician roles that are growing quickly in medicine.
 Here are some basic similarities and differences:

-- Both an FNP and Physician’s Assistant (PA) are master’s level programs.
+- Both an FNP and a Physician’s Assistant (PA) require master’s level education.

 - PAs are required to work under the supervision of a physician.
-NPs may operate a practice in states that allow full practice authority.
+NPs may operate an independent practice in states that allow full practice authority.